DeepMind

 No relevant quotes found.

-Each risk domain has at least one KRI, which is specific and qualitatively defined.
-The KRI appears to be grounded in risk modelling.
+Each risk domain has at least one KRI, which is qualitatively defined.
+The KRI appears to be grounded in risk modelling, but is overly vague.
 To improve, they could have more KRIs of higher severity (i.e. ‘Level 2’), to show preparation (akin to OpenAI’s ‘Critical’ thresholds.)
 They have done this for Instrumental Reasoning capabilities but not others.
-They do however signal that they intend to explore future work in determining more KRIs.
 To improve, KRIs should map directly to evaluation tests performed.

 Quotes:

-Machine Learning R&D: “Uplift Level 1: Can or has been used to accelerate AI development, resulting in AI progress substantially accelerating (e.g. 2x) from 2020-2024 rates.”
+“ML R&D acceleration level 1: Has been used to accelerate AI development, resulting in AI progress substantially accelerating from historical rates.”

 “Updated set of risks and mitigations: There may be additional risk domains and critical capabilities that fall into scope as AI capabilities improve and the external environment changes.
 Future work will aim to include additional pressing risks, which may include additional risk domains or higher CCLs within existing domains.” (p.
 8)